Souldragon9912/Guardian/README.md

 git clone https://github.com/Souldragon9912/Guardian.git && cd Guardian && sudo ./G-Manager.sh
 ##

+Guardian is designed around assessment, inspection, and validation, with remediation actions performed manually by the user rather than enforced automatically.

 ## Ethical & Authorized Use Statement

 The Guardian Suite is to be run locally as intended with some tools requiring admin privileges, while others can be used by the general user.
 Each of the tools have their own priority and use case and some are strictly limited to root access or administrative users for the security related tools. **Data will not be collected**.
 The authors of Guardian will not see any of your data.
 Everything will be run locally on your system.
 This tool is used for security and system analysis only.
 It is never transmitted to the author or any external parties..
 Ultimately, the responsibility for maintaining confidentiality lies with the user should information be disclosed to anyone outside of the system owner, administrator, or executive management